brycewray/astro-site-legacy/src/pages/posts/2022/02/static-tweets-eleventy-hugo.md

 ```

 <YellowBox>
-**Note**: You can name the shortcode whatever you want, but naming it `tweet.html` will override the built-in `tweet` shortcode.
+<strong>Note</strong>: You can name the shortcode whatever you want, but naming it <code>tweet.html</code> will override the built-in <code>tweet</code> shortcode.
 On the other hand, you may be perfectly happy with that; I just want you to be aware of it.
 </YellowBox>

 ## Them’s the breaks?